flacoman91/wordpress-demos/query-vars-example/readme.txt

 This plugin demonstrates how to add your own custom query vars in WordPress.
-Wordpress does not allow you to use server variables such as $_GET and this is how you can use them in your code.
+Wordpress does not allow you to use server variables such as $_GET and this is how you can use them in your code to do custom queries and other things in the backend.

 == Changelog ==